 Buying an engagement is no small purchase.
 In fact, it may be one of the biggest purchases you’ve made thus far in your life.
 According to The Knot's 2020 Jewelry and Engagement Study, the average national cost of an engagement ring is $5,500, with a quarter of respondents spending between $1,000 and $3,000.
 This price range means you may be considering financing an engagement ring.

-But if paying cash for your engagement ring isn’t an option, you may be looking to finance that brand-new sparkler instead.
-We explore the best ways to finance an engagement ring, from jewelry store financing options to a personal loan, even paying via credit card.
+If paying cash for your engagement ring isn’t an option, you may be looking to finance that brand-new sparkler instead.
+We explore the best ways to finance an engagement ring, from jewelry store financing options to a personal loan, and even paying via credit card.

 Jewelry Store Financing

 Purchasing an engagement ring at a jewelry store has its perks.
-Your soon-to-be fiance can try on different rings and settings before you purchase to find the perfect fit.
-Your timing may coincide with a great sale, and they may offer you a great financing option.
+Your soon-to-be spouse can try on different rings and settings before you purchase it, to find the perfect fit.
+Your timing may coincide with a great sale, and the store may offer you a great financing option.

 But before financing an engagement ring through your jewelry store, do your research.
 You’ll want to educate yourself on a few things:

 - Any promotional deals: You will likely be offered a low promotional interest rate.
 This promotion can potentially save you a lot of money, but be sure that you can afford to pay off the ring during that time frame.

 - Regular interest rate: Check the regular interest rate after the promotional period runs out.
-Make sure you can afford the payment at the regular APR in the off chance you don’t pay it off during the promotional period.
+Make sure you can afford the payment at the regular APR on the off chance that you don’t pay it off during the promotional period.

 - Hidden fees or charges: With any big purchase, it’s smart to read the fine print and educate yourself on any hidden fees or charges included with financing options.

 Watch out for “deferred interest” credit offers.
-Under these plans, if you fail to pay off the entire balance in the agreed-upon period—12 months, for example—you will be charged all of the interest you weren’t charged during the grace period.
+Under those plans, if you fail to pay off the entire balance in the agreed-upon period—12 months, for example—you will be charged all of the interest you weren’t charged during the grace period.